GGbby/Open-source-project---chat-application-webpage/README.md

   * -[x] set up javascript for the front end animation
   * -[x] set up ajax for the signup and login function
   * -[x] create database and tables
-  * -[x] create php code for a bunch of things like signup, login form,  chat message, password encrypted, etc
+  * -[x] create php code for a bunch of things like signup, login form,  chat message, etc
-  * -[ ] make the users page and chat area dynamic
+  * -[x] make the users page and chat area dynamic
-  * -[ ] php code for logout
+  * -[x] php code for logout